Pomax/are-we-flying/docs/index.md

 Nice!

 That is to say, it's nicer than not having a plane on the map, but this doesn't really tell us much, does it?
 How high are we flying?
 What's our airspeed?
-Which heading are we flying, exactly?
+Which actual heading in degrees are we flying?
 I think we're going to need some more HTML.
 And some SVG.
 And probably some CSS variables.
 And a smattering of JS.

 ### Improving our visualization